LexiestLeszek/InvestorGPT/README.md

 Conclusion:
 Based on the available data, investing in Apple Inc. right now could be a favorable option.
 The company has strong financials and a positive stock price trend.
 Additionally, Apple's high revenues and positive news coverage suggest that the company is performing well and has a strong market presence.
 However, it is important to conduct further research and analysis to assess the potential risks associated with the technology sector and the company's competitive position.
 `

-#### Warning - not an investment advice!

-This bot is made for educational purposes and is not providing any investment advice.
-Use it to your own discretion, owner and creator of the bot doesn't hold any responsibility for the results of this bot.